LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 *Released*: ??
 * Refactor EditableGrid to be QueryGridModel agnostic
 * Add EditableGridPanel component, which is compatible with QueryModel
-* Refactor AssayImportPanels/RunDataPanel to use EditableGridPanel, no longer user QueryGridModel
+* Refactor AssayImportPanels/RunDataPanel to use EditableGridPanel and no longer use QueryGridModel
 * Delete AssayUploadGridLoader
   * EditableGridPanel removes the need for overloading GridLoaders to instantiate models